-A scenic green space with a rich history to discover...
+A suburban green space with a rich history...

 With Preston Dock and the Guild Wheel nearby, Ashton Park makes the ideal setting to spend your spare time.
 With multiple entrances and easy access by foot, bike, car and public transport, there are plenty reasons to pay this historical Preston highlight a visit.

-Entertain the kids in one of two play areas, enjoy a peaceful stroll, soak up the history and architecture of Ashton House or join some friends for a kickabout...
-Ashton Park is the place to go for a fantastic day out and multitude of activities.
+Entertain the kids in one of two play areas, enjoy a peaceful stroll, soak up the history and architecture of Ashton House, or join some friends for a kickabout - Ashton Park creates a versatile space for a fantastic day out.

-Ashton Park delivers a diverse selection of facilities and green space to suit all kinds of visitors including:
+Ashton Park has a diverse range of facilities and green spaces to suit all kinds of visitors including:

 - Car parking